gknowles/dimcli/docs/README.md

 $ a.out 1000 b
 bbbbbbbbbb
 $ a.out 1000 1
-a.out: Out of range 'letter' value [a - z]: 1
+Error: Out of range 'letter' value [a - z]: 1
 ~~~